nowzoo/ngx-strap/README.md

 export class MyComponent  { }
 ```

-And, finally, you can pass in options to the directive, using the `options` input or using `data-` attributes:
+And, finally, you can pass in options to the directive, using the `options` input or `data-` attributes:

 ```html
 <!-- options input... -->